Liam Palmer: 2017–2020

-2019–20

-Palmer started the 2019–20 season well when he set up the club's first goal of the game, in a 3–1 win against Reading in the opening game of the season.
+Palmer started the 2019–20 season well when he set up the club's first goal of a 3–1 win over Reading in the opening game of the season.
 He then started in the next two matches before suffering a back injury that saw him miss two games.
 He returned to the starting line–up and played 75 minutes before being substituted, in a 2–1 loss against Queens Park Rangers on 31 August 2019.
 He then contributed to two consecutive clean sheets between 22 October 2019 and 26 October 2019 against Stoke City and Leeds United.
-Since returning from injury, he continued to keep his first team place, playing in either the right–back position and left–back position, for the next two months.
+After returning from injury, he continued to keep his first-team place, playing in either the right-back or left-back spot for the next two months.
 This lasted until Palmer was sent–off in the last minute of the game, in a 2–1 defeat against West Bromwich Albion on 23 November 2019.
 Following this, he served a three match suspension.
 It wasn't until on 14 December 2019 when he returned to the starting line–up against Nottingham Forest in a 4–0 win.
 This was followed by the defence keeping another clean sheet, in a 1–0 win against Bristol City.
 However, during a 2–1 loss against Cardiff City on 29 December 2019, Palmer suffered an ankle injury following a challenge from Junior Hoilett and was out for a month.
 After being sidelined for a month, he returned to the starting line–up against Millwall on 1 February 2020 and kept a clean sheet, in a 0–0 draw.
 Palmer then captained Sheffield Wednesday for the first time in his career, as they lost 3–0 against Reading on 15 February 2020.
 A week later on 26 February against Charlton Athletic, he made his 250th appearance for the club, as they won 1–0.
 Palmer then made his 300th career appearances on 29 June 2020, in a 2–1 loss against Bristol City.
-Despite suffering another injury later in the 2019–20 season, he continued to retain his first team place, playing in either the left–back, right–back or centre–back positions.
-Despite the 2019–20 season was suspended because of the COVID-19 pandemic, Palmer went on to make thirty–four appearances in all competitions.
+Despite suffering another injury later in the 2019–20 season, he continued to retain his first-team place, playing in either the left-back, right-back or centre-back positions.
+Despite the 2019–20 season being suspended as a result of the COVID-19 pandemic, Palmer went on to make 34 appearances in all competitions.